codicoop/boilerplate_wagtail/README.md

 access your site's URL (http://localhost:8001) you'll just see a page with that root page title.

-To make it less confusing, edit the page "Welcome to your new Wagtail site!" to a meaningful name, like "blog", your customer's brand name, etc.
+To make it less confusing, edit the page "Home Page" to a meaningful name, like "blog", your customer's brand name, etc.

 While editing that page, go to the Promote tab and note that the `Slug` field contains **home**.
 This is another source of confusion given that this slug does not actually exist, as you can see if you try to access `http://localhost:8001/home/`.

+With a "normal" or standalone installation of Wagtail, this home page is already an instance of a class that you can find in the sample source code they provide, so you can just modify or extend it right away.
+In this case, though, we're adding wagtail to an existing Django installation, for that reason we need a bit more work before we can start modifying the home page.
+Check `cms_site/migrations/0002_replace_home.py` to see how we solved this.
+Thanks to that migration, you can just get to `cms_site.models.home.HomePage` and work with this class without having to worry about manually creating the page and linking it to the site every time you reset the database.

 ### Internationalization

-#### Templates
+#### Source code

 Translation tags are used across the templates and this part is handled by Django, not by Wagtail, so you'll need to generate the localization .po files, translate,